Tips for Avoiding Holiday Injuries

 Practice proper lifting when you need to pick up something heavy, like a package or decoration.
 When you lift by yourself, bend your knees and use your legs to lift, not your back.
 If something feels too heavy for you, get help from another person.
 Team lifting or delegating can prevent pulling a muscle.

 Whether outside or inside, many people use ladders to place decorations in areas they cannot reach.
-However, 12 percent of seasonal ER visits come from falls, and 43 percent of those falls involve ladders.
 When you climb a ladder, ask someone to hold the bottom to ensure a sturdy hold.
 Only reach as far as comfortably possible — do not try to touch something the ladder does not reach.

 For Employees — Work Safely, Even During the Holiday Season Crunch